mlflow/mlflow/docs/source/gateway/index.rst

 MLflow Models
 ~~~~~~~~~~~~~
-You can also build and deploy MLflow Models that call the MLflow AI Gateway.
+You can also build and deploy MLflow Models that call the Databricks AI Gateway.
 The example below demonstrates how to use an AI Gateway server from within a custom ``pyfunc`` model.

 .. code-block:: python